Chandravo/Chandravo/README.md

 - 👋 Hi, I’m @Chandravo
 - 👀 I’m interested in competitive coding
 - 🧑‍💻 I'm comfortable in Python and C++, but I can work with Java and C.
-- 🌱 I’m currently learning android app development
+- 🌱 I’m currently learning backend development  with django
 - 📫 How to reach me --> chandravob2003@gmail.com, @chandravob (on instagram and twitter)

 <!---